jmegias/ai-avatar/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Usage 🚀

+To use the app, simply enter a brief description of the character that you would like to create an avatar for in the prompt and press the "Go" button.
+The app will then generate an avatar image based on the description.

+## Contributing 🤝

+We welcome contributions to this project!
+If you have an idea for a new feature or have found a bug, please open an issue on this repository.